From Dr. Z - Carpal tunnel syndrome specialist

 Listen to what your body is telling you.
 It’s important to pay attention to things going on around you that might be affecting your body.
 Only you can know if something isn’t normal.

 Above all, don’t ignore the warning signs of carpal tunnel syndrome & tendonitis.
-These are abnormal conditions, and symptoms are your body’s way of telling you something isn’t right.
+These are abnormal conditions, and unpleasant symptoms are your body’s way of telling you something isn’t right.
 So attend to it immediately.

 Recognizing the problem NOW could spell the difference between a relatively easy fix or a life of misery and chronic pain.

 If you have pain, numbness or tingling in your hand or fingers, you need to know what’s causing it.
 The signs of carpal tunnel syndrome & tendonitis can be very similar.
-When you know which you have for certain, you can start treatment.
+When you know which one you have for certain, you can start treatment.
 Treating tendonitis is far easier than carpal tunnel syndrome.
 But both need attention before they worsen.